 Another great time to visit Siesta Beach is on Sundays, one hour before sunset.
 The Siesta Key Drum Circle performs on the beach behind the main pavilion.
 The improvised display of musical expression always draws a large crowd and belly dancers, hoop dancers and street performers add to the fun.

 Those wanting an escape from the midday sunshine can take a short walk from the north end of Siesta Beach to Siesta Key Village.
-There are dozens of shops, cafés and restaurants where you will find everything you need for a pleasant lunch, ice cream sundae or a fine meal in the open air.
+There are dozens of shops, cafés, and restaurants where you will find everything you need for lunch, an ice cream treat, or casual meal in the open air.